schierlm/BibleMultiConverter/README.md

 - **Compact**: Designed for creating small text files that compress well
 - **Diffable**: Designed to make comparing different bibles easier
+- **RoundtripXML**: Useful for interchange of modules with converters written in other programming languages (that prefer XML binding to plaintext parsing)
 - **RoundtripHTML**: HTML format that can be read back if desired (originally intended for publishing on free website hosters, but with the advent of free file hosters this feature is pretty much obsolete).